HaiyangJin/Face_Word_Project/README.md

 # Face_Word_Project
-This is the code used for the FaceWord Project
+Here are the codes used for the FaceWord Project